 New England Events — June 2014

-Hello Summer – we’re ready!
+Hello summer — we’re ready!
 June in New England is brimming with events.
-Enjoy a dynamic International Festival of the Arts in Hartford, Connecticut; experience an event dedicated to a dessert (the infamous whoopie pie) in Maine or watch the unique “Greasy Pole” contest at the St. Peter’s Fiesta Festival in the historic seaport of Gloucester, Massachusetts.
+Enjoy a dynamic International Festival of Arts & Ideas in New Haven, Connecticut; experience an event dedicated to a dessert (the infamous whoopie pie) in Maine or watch the unique “Greasy Pole” contest at the St. Peter’s Fiesta Festival in the historic seaport of Gloucester, Massachusetts.

 June 1, 2014

-Gardens by the Sea on Sunday, June 1st begins at 12 noon at the Visitor Information Center on the Madison Town Green and wanders through 7 delightful gardens located at private homes along the shoreline until 4pm (rain or shine).
-Tickets can be purchased in advance during the Month of May at RJ Julia’s Booksellers in Downtown Madison, CT.
-Tickets can be purchased the Day of the Tour at the Visitor Information Center on the Madison Town Green. www.womensclubofmadison.org
+Gardens by the Sea on Sunday, June 1st begins at 12 noon at the visitor information center on the Madison Town Green and wanders through 7 delightful gardens located at private homes along the shoreline until 4 p.m. (rain or shine).
+Tickets can be purchased in advance during the month of May at R.J.
+Julia’s Booksellers in Downtown Madison, Conn.
+Tickets can be purchased the day of the tour at the visitor information center on the Madison Town Green. www.womensclubofmadison.org

 May 30 through June 13, 2014

 This annual GardenFest is a ten-day celebration of the site’s historic gardens, featuring special events, garden tours, demonstrations and family activities.
 Visitors can enjoy a wide variety of activities for all ages and interest levels.
 Most events are free with museum admission.
 Visitors to the museum understand immediately the site’s appeal to the artists who stayed at “Miss Florence” Griswold’s boardinghouse over a century ago.
 Her house, gardens and river view were favored subjects of her artistic boarders.
 Visitors stand at the site of Childe Hassam’s favorite spot, stroll Miss Florence’s lovingly restored old-fashioned garden, and rest where William Chadwick posed his model for the now famous painting “On the Piazza.”